Free car parking is available for St Mary’s Surgery patients behind the surgery building.

 Find out more about appointments at St Mary’s Surgery.

 We make every effort to give the best service possible to everyone who attends St Mary’s Surgery, and welcome comments and feedback to help improve the services we provide.

-We’d like to hear from you if you have a suggestion on how we can do things better and improve patients’ experiences.
-We’d also like to hear from you if you’re pleased with the care and service you’ve received.
-We’ll let staff involved know and share the good practice across our teams.
+We would like to hear from you if you have a suggestion on how we can do things better and improve patients’ experiences.
+We would also like to hear from you if you are pleased with the care and service you have received from the surgery.
+We will let staff involved know and share the good practice across our teams.